AdobeDocs/analytics.en/help/export/analytics-data-feed/create-feed.md

 ---
 # Create or edit a data feed

+When creating a data feed, you provide Adobe with:

+* The information about the destination where you want raw data files to be sent

-Creating a data feed allows Adobe to know where to send raw data files, and what you would like to include in each file.
-This page lists individual settings you can customize when creating a data feed.
+* The data you want to include in each file

+This page outlines the individual settings you can customize during the data feed creation process.

-Basic knowledge of data feeds is recommended before reading this page.
-See [Data feeds overview](data-feed-overview.md) to make sure that you meet the requirements to create a data feed.
+>[!NOTE]
+>
+>Before you create a data feed, it's important to have a basic understanding of data feeds and to ensure that you meet the prerequisites outlined in [Data feeds overview](data-feed-overview.md).

 ## Feed Information fields